 - 6.8 The IAAF should make use of all investigative resources reasonably available to it to conduct its investigation.
 This may include obtaining information and assistance from law enforcement and other relevant authorities, including other regulators.
-However, the IAAF should also make full use of all investigative resources at its own disposal, including the Athlete Biological Passport program, investigative powers conferred under applicable rules (e.g., the power to demand the production of relevant documents and information, and the power to interview both potential witnesses and the Athlete or other Person who is the subject of the investigation), and the power to suspend a period of Ineligibility imposed on an Athlete or other Person in return for the provision of Substantial Assistance in accordance with Rule 40.7. - 6.9 The IAAF may further at any time in accordance with Rule 37.13 require a Member (i) to investigate a possible anti-doping rule violation by an Athlete or other Person within its jurisdiction (where appropriate in conjunction with its National Anti-Doping Organisation or other relevant national authority or body) and (ii) provide a written report on such investigation to the IAAF within a reasonable period of time. - 6.10 Athletes and Athlete Support Personnel are required to cooperate with investigations conducted by the IAAF and its Members and, if they fail to do so, disciplinary action will be taken against them.
-If their conduct amounts to subversion of the investigation process (e.g., by providing false, misleading or incomplete information, and/or by destroying potential evidence), the IAAF shall consider bringing proceedings against them for violation of Rule 32.2(e) (Tampering or Attempted Tampering).
+However, the IAAF should also make full use of all investigative resources at its own disposal, including the Athlete Biological Passport program, investigative powers conferred under applicable rules (e.g., the power to demand the production of relevant documents and information, and the power to interview both potential witnesses and the Athlete or other Person who is the subject of the investigation), and the power to suspend a period of Ineligibility imposed on an Athlete or other Person in return for the provision of Substantial Assistance in accordance with Article 10.6.1(a). - 6.9 The IAAF may further at any time in accordance with Article 5.10.5 require a Member (i) to investigate a possible Anti-Doping Rule Violation by an Athlete or other Person within its jurisdiction (where appropriate in conjunction with its National Anti-Doping Organisation or other relevant national authority or body) and (ii) provide a written report on such investigation to the IAAF within a reasonable period of time. - 6.10 Athletes and Athlete Support Personnel are required to cooperate with investigations conducted by the IAAF and its Members and, if they fail to do so, disciplinary action will be taken against them.
+If their conduct amounts to subversion of the investigation process (e.g., by providing false, misleading or incomplete information, and/or by destroying potential evidence), the IAAF shall consider bringing proceedings against them for violation of Article 2.5 (Tampering or Attempted Tampering).